mjordan/larkm/README.md

 1. a script to test larkm's performance
 1. a script to mint ARKs from a CSV file
+1. a script to mint ARKs from the output of the [larkm Integration Drupal module](https://github.com/mjordan/larkm_integration)

 Instructions are at the top of each file.